JohannesKnopp/asch/docs/dapp_docs/3_mini_dao_en.md

 Only one operation: a subtraction from account asset.
 As simple as that.

-In most of cases, usage of `applyUnconfirmed` is more complicate than that of `apply` , especially asset subtracting operations are involved.
+In most cases, usage of `applyUnconfirmed` is more complicated than that of `apply` , especially asset subtracting operations are involved.
 When subtracting some assets, `applyUnconfirmed` is executed earlier than `apply`, and therefore it is unnecessary for the latter to do some requirement checks.

 And we must note that the field modified by `apply` is `balance`, while that field for `applyUnconfirmed` is `u_balance`.